azothjs/azoth/docs/channels/transform.md

 Ultimately the answer is "it depends" :)

-However, there are design benefits to using the later choice with mapped components.
-We get more concise code and remove a wrapper layer when the component _is_ the transform function:
+However, there are design benefits to using the later choice with mapped components that directly received domain object data.
+When the component _is_ the transform function it can be more concise and it removes a wrapper function:

 ```jsx
 const [CatsChannel] = use( // [!code --]